SarahCreager/reading-note/class-08.md

 # CSS Layout

 ## CSS Basics

+CSS organizes HTML elements into boxes.

 **Block level elements** begin on a new line

 **Inline elements** are on the same line

+`<div>` elements are often used to help group items together for stylizing in CSS.

 **Normal Flow** default layout of page with each block level element beginning on the next line.